 Why it matters:

 This metric tracks the percentage of leads that convert into paying customers.
-It’s a critical indicator of the effectiveness of your sales funnel and marketing efforts.
+It’s a key indicator of the effectiveness of your sales funnel and marketing efforts.

-Lead-to-Customer Conversion Rate = (Number of New Customers ÷ Number of Leads) × 100.
+Conversion Rate = (Number of new customers ÷ Number of leads) × 100

 Pro tip: